dotnet/AspNetCore.Docs/aspnetcore/test/troubleshoot.md

 If an app is capable of responding to requests, you can obtain the following data from the app using middleware:

-* Request &ndash; Method, scheme, host, pathbase, path, query string, headers
+* Request: Method, scheme, host, pathbase, path, query string, headers
-* Connection &ndash; Remote IP address, remote port, local IP address, local port, client certificate
+* Connection: Remote IP address, remote port, local IP address, local port, client certificate
-* Identity &ndash; Name, display name
+* Identity: Name, display name
 * Configuration settings
 * Environment variables